mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 ### CssVarsProvider

 In the example above, you can see that the Button component is nested within `<CssVarsProvider />`.
-This is not required, but it unlocks a whole host of customization options powered by CSS variables.
+This provider unlocks a whole host of customization options powered by CSS variables.
 See [Using CSS variables](/joy-ui/customization/using-css-variables/) for more details.

 ## Shared props